BSidesSF/bsidessf.github.io/_pages/cfp.md

 We’re calling on our community to take the stage: share your symphonies of success, your improvisations during incidents, and your orchestrations of offense.

-Whether your talk is a solo act or part of a larger ensemble, come help us make BSidesSF 2026 a performance to remember!
+Whether your presentation is a solo act or part of a larger ensemble, come help us make BSidesSF 2026 a performance to remember!

 # **Submit to the CFP!**